Wisconsin Campaign Finance Glossary

 Legislative district in which no incumbent is running.
 These are the seats most attractive to new candidates for the legislature as they do not have to raise and spend large sums to overcome the large campaign war chests most incumbents accumulate between elections.

-Contributions are divided into three categories: contributions and loans from individuals (including those through conduits); committee transfers (from political parties, PACs, candidate committees, or legislative campaign committees); and other income.
+Official campaign finance reports divide candidate income into three categories: contributions and loans from individuals (including those through conduits); committee transfers (from political parties, PACs, candidate committees, or legislative campaign committees); and other income.
 Other income is a residual category that includes interest income received on the candidate’s war chest, reimbursements, commercial loans and contributions returned by other committees, and any other form of income that is not considered an individual or committee contribution.

 Contributions from one PAC to another.
 Often these simply involve a state PAC transferring money to its federal counterpart or vice-versa.
 There are no limits on the amounts one PAC can transfer to another.